A.K.L. v. M.S.L.

 Docket No. A-1663-10T2/A-4120-10T2

 Defendant appeals from 2 interlocutory orders, which resulted from a bench trial held before Judge Thurber on 11 days between April 2010 and August 2010.
 In November 2010, the judge issued an order awarding plaintiff sole custody of the child, for reasons set forth in an oral opinion placed on the record on that date.
-In March 2011, Judge Thurber issued a comprehensive written opinion setting forth her findings of fact and conclusions of law concerning the divorce judgment, including the custody issue.
+In March 2011, Judge Thurber issued a comprehensive written opinion setting forth her findings of fact and conclusions of law concerning the divorce judgment, including the Child custody issue.

 The parties are both immigrants from India and both have family still living there.
 They were married in 2002 and have one child, who was born in 2005.
 The plaintiff filed a divorce complaint in March 2009.
 The post-filing events were contentious.
 After extensive trial testimony, the judge found that when child was in defendant’s custody, she engaged in a pattern of force-feeding her.
 The judge found that defendant kept the child sitting at the table for hours.
 The court also found that defendant had once attacked plaintiff with a knife or scissors and stabbed herself with scissors.
 Defendant also poisoned plaintiff’s drinking water with hair chemicals causing him to be ill.
 The judge also found that defendant filed false criminal complaints against plaintiff with no concern about the possible consequences to their child if her father were incarcerated for the alleged wrongdoing.